ajhenley/gitbook/servletassignment.md

-# Servlet Assignment
+###Servlet Assignment

-Create a NEW Dynamic Web application and make a servlet that will output a basic bootstrap web page that says "Hello World".
+Create a NEW Dynamic Web application and make a servlet that will output a basic bootstrap web page.
+The Dynamic Web application will contain a page that  prompts the user for the Fahrenheit  temperature.
+That page must use Bootstrap.
+It will submit the temperature to the servlet.
+The servlet will calculate the Celcius temperature.
+The Celcius temperature will be output to a JSP.
+The JSP must use Bootstrap.